 About half a mile into the hike, you’ll see a giant banyan tree that looks like it came from a fantasy movie.
 Its thick, winding branches stretch in every direction, creating a canopy that seems to breathe with the forest.

-Pro tip: Stop here for a breather and a few photos—you’ll want to capture this one.
+Pro Tip: Stop here for a breather and a few photos, you’ll want to capture this one.

-At about 0.5 miles into the hike, you’ll reach the Makahiku Overlook—your first big “wow” moment on the Pīpīwai Trail.
+At about 0.5 miles into the hike, you’ll reach the Makahiku Overlook, your first big “wow” moment on the Pīpīwai Trail.
 From here, you get a scenic view into the valley and a glimpse of Makahiku Falls, a nearly 200-foot waterfall dropping through lush rainforest.

 This is also a great turnaround point if you’re short on time: you’ll still get classic Pipiwai Trail scenery without committing to the full out-and-back to Waimoku.

-Safety note: enjoy the falls from the overlook and stay on marked trails—this area is steep and can be slick after rain.
+Safety Note: Enjoy the falls from the overlook and stay on marked trails.
+This area is steep and can be slick after rain.

 3. Bamboo Forest Boardwalk (about 1 mile in)

-One of the biggest highlights of the Pipiwai Trail, Maui is the bamboo forest.
+One of the biggest highlights of the Pipiwai Trail in Maui is the bamboo forest.
 This part of the hike leaves visitors speechless.
 Thousands of the towering green stalks sway and creak with the wind, making an almost musical sound.
 A raised boardwalk winds through the forest, making it easy to walk and even easier to stop and stare in awe.

 If you’re hiking early or late in the day, the light filtering through the bamboo is absolutely magical.